-Olive tree (Olea europaea L.) is one of the most widespread agricultural tree species in the world, reaching 10.2 Mha of cultivated area (data referred to 2012), especially in Europe.
-In recent years olive cultivation has been also successfully introduced in other countries such as California, Australia, Argentina and South Africa.
+Olive tree (Olea europaea L.) is one of the most widespread agricultural tree species in the world, reaching 10.65 Mha of cultivated area (ISTAT data referred to 2016), especially in Europe.
+In recent years' olive cultivation has been also successfully introduced in other countries such as California, Australia, Argentina and South Africa.

 For the Europe Union, the olive sector is an essential part of the agricultural sector.
-In particular, it represents a significant share of the agricultural economy in the southern Europe countries.
-The EU is also the world leader in the olives production (almost 70% of the total worldwide production coming from Europe) and it is the first exporter in the countries that do not produce olive.
-In terms of area, the olive trees occupy 8-9% of the total cultivated land in Spain, Italy and Portugal and 20% in Greece.
-There are more than 1.8 million farms dedicated to the production of olives in the EU, representing 60% of all farms in Greece and 40% in Spain and Italy.
+In particular, it represents a significant slice of the agricultural economy in the southern Europe countries.
+The EU is also the world leader in the olives production (almost 46% of the total worldwide production coming from Europe) and it is the first exporter in the countries that do not produce olive.
+In terms of area, the olive trees occupy 51% of the total cultivated land in Spain, the 23% in Italy and 17% in Greece (FAOSTAT data 2018).

-Since the agriculture sector is responsible for 9.9% of the emissions of greenhouse gases in the EU, it is obvious the relationship between agriculture and climate change.
-The agricultural sector is also particularly vulnerable to the climate change effects and, consequently, it has to face the combined challenge of mitigation and adaptation to climate change under the new climate scenarios that are expected to arise as a result of global warming.
-One of the challenges of the Common Agricultural Policy 2014-2020 (CAP) is to fully exploit the agriculture potential to mitigate climate change and adapt to its consequences, increasing the positive contribution of the sector to the carbon sequestration.
+Since the agriculture sector is responsible for 10% of the greenhouse gases emissions in the EU, the relationship between agriculture and climate change is undeniable (Eurostat Statistics explained - Greenhouse gas emission statistics - emission inventories).
+The agricultural sector is also particularly vulnerable to the climate change effects.
+Nowadays, the combined challenge of mitigation and adaptation to climate change under the new climate scenarios has to be faced.
+The Common Agricultural Policy 2014-2020 (CAP) asks to fully exploit the agriculture potential to mitigate climate change and adapt to its consequences, increasing the positive contribution of the sector to the carbon sequestration.

 However, even though olive production is widely diffused, there is still little knowledge regarding the fixation capacity of atmospheric CO2 of the olive groves and their greenhouse gases mitigation effect.
-In particular, while the quantification of the carbon sequestered by the forestry sector has been object of extensive studies, information about the carbon amount from agricultural systems is extremely limited, because usually is considered only their productive role and not their ecological role.
+In particular, while the carbon sequestered by the forestry sector has been object of extensive studies, information about the carbon amount from agricultural systems is extremely limited, because it is considered only their productive role instead of the ecological role.

-For the carbon sequestration, another phenomenon that has to be considered, is the desertification.
-This phenomenon is a direct consequence of climate change and it affects very large areas where the land has lost its productive capacity as a consequence of both to human activities and natural causes.
-According to the European environmental policy, to support the increasing soil carbon content, the project aims to define the olive groves as a land management technique that can be applied for climate change mitigation which is able to restore its organic matter and, therefore, to operate to absorb CO2.
+The desertification is another phenomenon to be considered for the carbon sequestration.
+This is a direct consequence of climate change and it affects very large areas where the land has lost its productive capacity as a consequence of both to human activities and natural causes.
+According to the European environmental policy supporting the increase of soil carbon content, the project defines the olive grove land management techniques to mitigate climate change, to restore its organic matter and, therefore, to operate to absorb CO2.
 The adoption of agricultural techniques that cause an increase of the carbon content in the soil (e.g. green cover), allow to get other indirect benefits including the reduction of inputs of fertilizers.

-Along with different soil management solutions, the project aims to define alternative strategies that can be adopted for the extraction phase, including the use of renewable sources, the increase of the energy efficiency of the machines, the recovery and reuse of the production wastes or by-products (such as pruning and pomace) in order to reduce the emissions associated to the transformation stages realized in the olive mill.
+Moreover, the project aims to define alternative strategies for the extraction phase, including the use of renewable sources, the increase of the energy efficiency of the machines, the recovery and reuse of the production wastes or by-products (such as pruning and pomace) in order to reduce the emissions associated to the transformation stages realized in the olive mill.